qinjie/opensearch-workshop/solr-commands.md

 ### Step 0 - Install SolrCloud on EC2

-Create 3 X EC2 instances in the same subnet.
+Create 3 EC2 instances

+- Recommend to use `t3.small` instance type.
+- Recommend to label them `solr-node-1`, `solr-node-2` and `solr-node-3`.
+- Place them in the same subnet so that they can communicate with each other using private IP.
+- Configure the secrity group of the 3 instances to open all ports to each other.
+- Choose one node, open its port 8983 to the host which will access Solr Dashboard.
+- Get the private IP address of all 3 instances.

 Install Apache Solr on them.